rexcheng1997/MUGO/README.md

 ### Discover
 **Discover** is where you explore releases of music and past, ongoing, and upcoming auctions.
 Clicking on any of the songs/auctions on your screen will lead you to the detail page of the song/auction, and at the same time, the audio player will automatically start playing the song for you.

+#### Release
+Under the category **Release**, you can see all the releases of music.
+Non-membership users can listen to the demo segment of a song while membership users can enjoy the entire song.
+Stream incomes are given to the artist based on number of plays at the rate of 0.001 Algo per play.
+Besides, membership users can also tip their favorite artists for any amount of Algos.

+#### Auction
+Under the category **Auction**, you can find all past, ongoing, and upcoming auctions.
+You need to become a membership user to participate in an auction.
+Submit the bid to enter the pool and remember to check the auction page after the auction ends to see if you have locked your position to win a music NFT.

 ### Upload
 **Upload** is where you upload your music to the platform.
 You can choose one of the two distribution types: _Release_ and _Auction (NFT)_.